 Technique is not that important.
 It’s just the close, loving physical contact that helps.
 This is precisely what those “compression shirts” on the market attempt to simulate, but they can’t come close to the genuine experience of your actual loving touch and connection — one living being to another, as friends; fabric cannot stimulate oxytocin.

 Another great way to help your Dog through these tough times is Shared Mindfulness.
 This is something I highly recommend all year long, and not just under stressful conditions.
 It is a wonderful way to deepen the connection between you and your Dog, and it will ease the anxiety for both of you.
-You can learn more about this great experience here.

 Although this time of year can be difficult for you and your Dog, there is a bright spot.
 When you connect with your Dog by putting into practice some of the suggestions above, you may find that sharing this experience brings you a closer, more trusting relationship.
 By helping each other through this tough time, you further deepen your friendship.